krassowski/jupyter-manim/README.md

 pip3 install jupyter-manim
 ```

-Note: you do not need to install this extension when using the Manim Community edition as it already [supports](https://github.com/ManimCommunity/manim/pull/943) the `%%manim` magic.

 ### Usage

 To enable the manim magic please run `import jupyter_manim` first.
 Then, you can use the magic as if it was the manim command: your arguments will be passed to manim, exactly as if these were command line options.